-Today, even local political campaigns are finding that an online presence is critical to election success.
-Candidates can be easily outclassed by opponents who simply run a better online campaign.
+Today, even the most local political campaigns are finding that an online presence is critical to election success.
+Traditionally strong candidates can be outclassed by opponents who simply run a better online campaign.
 Knowing the opportunities and taking advantage of them will improve your chance of success.

 Here’s a quick overview of the basic elements of an online political campaign:

 When you start a local political campaign, candidates should be mindful of the information that voters will encounter.
 Your online reputation is what people are saying about you online.
 It’s the information that is found when anyone searches about you or your campaign.

 As a candidate running for office, you will want influence over what people see, hear and read about you on the web.
 To do that, you need an online identity.
 For political purposes, that means creating a personal brand.
 That means getting yourself – your history and goals – out on the web.
 This is done by creating identities on social networks, creating a campaign website, active online engagement, and generating positive buzz.

 The ultimate goal of building an online identity is search result page domination.
 This means that when someone searches your name, they will find positive information about you in the top search results.

 By starting a political campaign website early, you can raise campaign seed money that much faster.
 A website set up for donations makes it easier for donors to contribute.
 Someone is more likely to quickly click and donate than to write out a check, put it in an envelope, and mail it out.Starting a campaign website and social media presence early helps establish your online ability to raise critical seed money. http://ow.ly/VPlH30gBifO Click To Tweet

 Having a central location to promote the different elements of your campaign comes is important.
 A website with a good domain name is standard for just about any political candidate today.